MbCN-lab/ITCEEG/README.md

 ERP data for each subject

 ## ISPC
 ISPC data for each subject and condition.
-Condition is for experimental choice probability (P<sub>d</sub>)
+Condition is for experimental choice probability (P<sub>d</sub>).
+Due to the restrictions, the files were uploaded into two seperate directories.

 ## Behavior
 choice-RT data for each subject.
 Each column represents the following information.